fisherific/ttc_speeds/README.md

 # Toronto Transit Speeds

-The processing sketch above takes a .csv file of nextbus location data, and translates that into a visual representation of the movement of all of the vehicles.
+The processing sketch above takes a .csv file of NextBus location data and translates that into a visual representation of the vehicle movement.
+The project is based around the Toronto Transit Commission, but can be relatively easily modified to suit any city that uses the NextBus service.
+You would have to edit the lat/lng boundaries, as well as the map projection.
+Currently based on the Great Lakes Albers (NAD83) projection.

+## CSV file format

 The current csv format is as follows:

-SQL_ID, Unique Vehicle Number, Route Number, Route Detail, Lat, Lng, Seconds from Last Position, Valid?, Heading, Speed, Time, Unix Time
+RowID(unique), Unique Vehicle ID, Route Number, Route Detail, Lat, Lng, Seconds from Last Position Update, Predictable?, Heading, Speed, Time, Unix Time

-An example:

-431631,8084,49,"49_1_49",43.638718,-79.549286,17,"true",252,"","2012-01-06 07:00:09",1325851574343

-The data folder contains a sample set of data.
-For your own projects, check out the nextbus api.

-I'll add the script I used to scrape the data in the future.
+Check out the data folder for a sample set.

+## Get your own data set

+I've also included a simple ruby script that pulls data from the Nextbus API and adds it to a new csv file.

+## Processing

+You will need a version of Processing for the desktop to run the .pde files.
+Can be downloaded here: http://processing.org/download/